Farmers in the villages of Nigeria’s northern state of Zamfara are facing a double jeopardy.

 Troops in September ambushed and killed Kachalla Halilu Sububu, the leader of one of the biggest armed groups in Zamfara state, who evolved from being a cattle rustler to controlling a large share of gold mines in the region.

-“This operation highlights the potential rewards and risks of law enforcement targeting senior bandits,” the Global Initiative Against Transnational Organized Crime said in its latest assessment report on the region published October 11.
+“This operation highlights the potential rewards and risks of law enforcement targeting senior bandits,” the Global Initiative Against Transnational Organized Crime (GI-TOC) said in its latest assessment report on the region published October 11.

 “Sububu’s killing may be a win for the state by ending his reign of terror, but it could also trigger an upsurge in violence and instability as rival factions scramble to vie for control over the lucrative revenue streams,” it reported.

-Cleanup operations continue
+Clean-up operations continue

-In some of the affected communities, farmers picked up gold ores that also had lead without any protective equipment.
-They would often take them home for extraction, further spreading the contamination.
+Apart from pacifying the bandits, a clean-up process is going on in the lead-contaminated areas as part of the programme to ensure safe mining practices.
+In some of the affected communities, local people mined gold ores that contained lead without using any protective equipment.
+They would often take them home for processing, further spreading the contamination through the local environment.
 As exposure levels rose, animals and birds in many of the communities started to die first, followed by children and then adults.

 Want to continue reading?
 Subscribe today.